Robert Lewandowski makes Champions League history as Bayern Munich hammers Red Star

 That tally includes 10 (yes, TEN) in just five Champions League matches, 17 in 15 Bundesliga matches and four in six for Poland.

-On a night to forget for Red Star -- which has now conceded 10 goals in two European matches following the 4-0 defeat to Tottenham -- the Serbian side's best form of defense against Lewandowski was the Video Assistant Referee.
+On a night to forget for Red Star -- which has now conceded 10 goals in two European matches following the 4-0 defeat to Tottenham -- the Serbian side's best form of defense against Lewandowski was the video assistant referee.

 Had it not been for VAR ruling out one of the Pole's strikes, things could have been a lot worse.